N-Blank/SSE-Monte-Carlo-Simulation-for-Toric-Code-Model/README.md

 # SSE-Monte-Carlo-Simulation-for-Toric-Code-Model

-Implementation of Stochastic Series Expansion (SSE) Monte Carlo method for the toricode model.
+The first folder `SEE-toricode` is exact implementation of Stochastic Series Expansion (SSE) Monte Carlo method for the toricode model.
 This version uses the Belt Loops [1] method for the loop update.
 The Hamiltonian of the simulated system is given by

 $$ H = - \sum_{\langle s \rangle} A_s - \sum_{\langle p \rangle} B_p $$